viniciuscavalcante1/viniciuscavalcante1/README.md

 ### Hello there! 👋

-I'm Vinicius Cavalcante, a 24-year-old lifelong learner from Brazil.
-I also love coffee, music and running.
+I'm Vinicius Cavalcante, a 25-year-old lifelong learner from Brazil.
 <br><br>
 Currently pursuing a Bachelor degree in Information Systems at [FIAP](https://www.fiap.com.br/) and working full-time at [Shopee](https://www.shopee.com.br).